 B.C. and Ottawa reach $1.4-billion mental health and home care deal

-There are 1 comment on the Cloverdale Reporter story from 18 hrs ago, titled B.C. and Ottawa reach $1.4-billion mental health and home care deal.
-In it, Cloverdale Reporter reports that:
+There are 1 comment on the Surrey Leader story from 21 hrs ago, titled B.C. and Ottawa reach $1.4-billion mental health and home care deal.
+In it, Surrey Leader reports that:

 Federal Health Minister Jane Philipott and B.C.
 Health Minister Terry Lake announced a 10-year, $1.4 billion agreement for better mental health and home care.
 Of that, $785.7 million will go to home care and $654.7 million will go towards mental health initiatives.